-The Becker Bundle features unlimited access; other Becker review courses have an expiration window of 18 months, corresponding with the CPA exam four-part pass window.
+Becker’s two top-tier courses feature unlimited access; other Becker review courses have an expiration window of 24 months.
 See Becker’s pricing below:

 According to the Becker promise, Becker students can repeat the course for free if they do not pass.

 The Tech: An Overview of the Technology and Exam Prep

 Below, we’ll cover the essential parts considered in adaptive learning technology, and how well Surgent and Roger stack up in each category.